Azoft/CarouselLayoutManager/README.md

 You can make carousel Vertically and Horizontally by changing first argument.

+You can change zoom level of bottom cards by changing `scaleMultiplier` argument in `CarouselZoomPostLayoutListener`.
+Big thanks to @JeneaVranceanu!

 #### Contact ####

 Feel free to get in touch.